MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

     }
     ```

 1. Apply the Hadamard gate, `H`, to the first qubit.
-This operation puts `q1` in an even superposition, where it has a 50% chance of being measured as zero or one.
+This operation puts `q1` in an even superposition, where it has a 50% chance of being measured as 0 or 1.

     ```qsharp
     namespace Bell {